melharfi/MELHARFI-2D-Game-Engine/README.md

 -I need a 2D game engine writing in .Net technology

--I need it to be simple, not in DirectX.
+-I need it to be simple, not in DirectX because it's so hard for me.

--I need the ability to add the controls (GUI).
+-I need the ability to add the controls (GUI)

--I need a network library for my multiplayer game.
+-I need a network library for my multiplayer game

 -I need an algorithm of path finding between point A until point B in a Map with obstacles.